apache/jackrabbit-oak/oak-run/README.md

 frozennoderefsbyscanning
 ------------------------

-This command executes a potentially expensive (!) travering query searching for all properties formatted as a UUID (incl String, Reference types) and verifies if they represent (potential) references to nt:frozenNode.
+This command executes a potentially expensive (!) traversing query searching for all properties formatted as a UUID (incl String, Reference types) and verifies if they represent (potential) references to nt:frozenNode.